-Why do, in the wild, observers consistently report to us theoreticians that they inhabit an observable universe - why is this "physical baggage" observed?
+Why do, in the wild, observers consistently report to us theoreticians that they inhabit an observable universe - why is any "physical baggage" observed at all?

 Ah, imagine how easier our work would be if observers only reported existing merely in an infallible mathematical space...